wp-plugins/ik-facebook/readme.txt

 5. This is the Plugin Status & Help Tab.
 This tab provides example shortcodes, a quick summary of some important settings, and other means of help and support.

 == Changelog ==

+= 2.5.6 =
+* Feature: adds Like Button Widget for Sidebar.
+* Update: add some sanitation to various Options.
+* Update: format Style Options screen to be more user-friendly.
+Add ability to set height of images and feed window to 100%, as well as specific pixel sizes.
+* Update: modify output of title attribute on photo links for compatibility with some lightbox javascripts, such as foobox

 = 2.5.5.1 =
 * Fix: address issue where non-thumbnail images had broken sources if the link to facebook item option was enabled.